pootsbook/crossingtherubicon/_posts/2021-06-11-form-formation-hanami-validation-integration.md

 ---
 layout: post
-title: "Form Formation: Hanami Validation Integration
+title: "Form Formation: Hanami Validation Integration"
 ---

 In yesterday’s post I showed how to define and run [validations in Hanami][hv].
 I later learned that Hanami’s approach of mixing in modules rather than using inheritance is a core tenet of the framework.

 What I didn’t uncover was where in the greater whole validations are defined, and how the error messages are returned to the HTML form.

 What is fascinating about Hanami validations is that they mirror the popular use of schemas and changesets in Phoenix _at the web or controller layer_.
-Although this is not the ‘blessed’ approach in the framework, with schemas and validations being run far closer to the models and business logic, it has two notable proponents; [Saša Jurić][sjc] and [Aaron Renner][ar] both consider casting, filtering and validation essential at the controller level, next to the form, and Hanami agrees.
+Although this is not the ‘blessed’ approach in the Phoenix framework, with schemas and validations being run far closer to the models and business logic, it has two notable proponents; [Saša Jurić][sjc] and [Aaron Renner][ar] both consider casting, filtering and validation essential at the controller level, next to the form, and Hanami agrees.

 Hanami controllers, or rather _actions_ have a DSL to apply type casting, filtering and validation with a built-in DSL: